kayoyin/scr/dgs-coref/README.md

 It is under the same [license](https://www.sign-lang.uni-hamburg.de/meinedgs/ling/license_en.html) as the original corpus.

-Please cite the papers below if you find this dataset useful:
+Please cite the works below if you find this dataset useful:

 ```
 @inproceedings{yin-etal-2021-signed,